Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 #### LINE_ITEM_LD.SQL

 1. In Snowsight, *"create worksheet from SQL file"*, select the 200_raw/line_item_ld.sql
-2. This script is very similar to line_item_hist_ld.sql but this is a merge pattern.
-This has the same anonymous block and same variable declarations and same cursor definition with the table function to loop through the logical partitions.
-Also it has the same *"for"* loop.
+2. The script is very similar to line_item_hist_ld.sql except this is a merge pattern.
+The script has the same anonymous block, variable declarations, and cursor definition using the DW_DELTA_DATE_RANGE_F table function to loop through the logical partitions, as well as the same *"for"* loop.
 ``` sql
 execute immediate $$